elastio/bon/website/blog/avoid-child-modules-in-macros.md

   |        ^^^^ not found in this scope
 ```

-And then I started digging, which led me to a discovery of how using child modules can break doc tests and some other things...
+So, I started digging, which led me to a discovery of how using child modules can break doc tests and some other things...

-## So what's the problem with child modules in macros?

 To explain the problem, first, let's build an understanding of how name resolution works for "local" items.

-### Name resolution for local items
+## Name resolution for local items

 It's possible to define an item such as a `struct`, `impl` block or `fn` inside any block expression in Rust.
 For example, this code defines a "local" anonymous struct inside of a function block: